-Supplemental or dietary vitamin C improves absorption of dietary non-heme iron when ingested at the same time (9518,9571,9586,11571,21563,83168,83661).
-Also, the amount of vitamin C in the diet is a factor in dietary iron absorption and iron status (9570,9572).
-Vitamin C can counteract the effects of dietary substances which inhibit iron absorption, such as phytates, polyphenols, and tannins, possibly by chemically reducing iron and preventing the formation of less soluble ferric compounds (9518,9573,9586,11571).
+IRON: Supplemental and dietary vitamin C can increase the absorption of iron.
+Details polyphenols, and tannins, possibly by chemically reducing iron and preventing the formation of less soluble ferric compounds (9518,9573,9586,11571).
 The effect of vitamin C on iron status seems to be greater in individuals with iron deficiency compared to those with sufficient iron levels (21502).
 However, some clinical research in patients with iron deficiency shows that taking iron with vitamin C is no better for improving hemoglobin levels when compared with taking iron alone (104680,112477).
 Taking a vitamin C supplement to improve absorption of iron is probably not necessary for most people, especially if their diet contains plenty of vitamin C (9571).